sonnts996/owlet-router/README.md

 }
 ```

-The `NavigationService` provides a route history observer that logs the current routes.
+The `NavigationService` offers a route history observer that logs the current routes.
+If you want to
-If you want to use it in your `Navigator`, let's put it into your route observers list.
+utilize it in your `Navigator`, simply add it to your route observers list.

 ```dart
 Widget build(BuildContext context) {